bravetechnologycoop/BraveSensor/README.md

 1. Copy `db/000-template.sql` and name it with the desired migration ID (padded with zeros) followed by a short description of what it does e.g. `005-newColumn.sql`

-2. Update the file with its migration ID and the new migration scripts
+2. Update the file with its migration ID by replacing `ADD MIGRATION ID HERE` and the new migration scripts by adding it to the section `-- ADD SCRIPT HERE`.

+3. Update the `setup_postgresql.sh` file to include the newly-created `.sql` file at the bottom

 ## Deploying the migration scripts

 1. In the BraveSensor-Server directory, run the following command

    ```
    PG_PORT=<your db's port> PG_HOST=<your db's host> PG_PASSWORD=<your db's password> PG_USER=<your db's user> PG_DATABASE=<your db name> ./setup_postgresql.sh
    ```